 Today, the company only offers Class A shares for those outside the company’s board of directors, officers and directors.
 The point is that shares of this type guarantee only one vote per share.
 Therefore, another measure that went to the vote in the last assembly involves just changes in that framework.

-The stockholders’ idea was to have class B shares eliminated, which could reduce the power of Zuckerberg and the other directors over the company.
+The stockholders’ idea was to eliminate class B shares, which could reduce the power of Zuckerberg and the other directors over the company.
 Although 83.2% of shareholders voted in favor, the measure was not approved because the board was not in favor.
 According to experts, shareholders are disgruntled and want changes because such a high voting level to decide on changes in stock structure is quite unusual.